 Radioactive substances can also be attached to proteins called monoclonal antibodies, which seek out cancer cells and attach to them.
 The radioactive material attached to the antibody concentrates at the cancer cells and destroys them.

-In external beam radiation therapy, a beam of electromagnetic radiation energy, either gamma rays or x-rays, is generated by a linear accelerator and aimed at the person's cancer.
+In radiation therapy, a beam of gamma or x-rays, alpha particles, or electrons is aimed at the person's cancer.
 Radiosurgery is a type of radiation therapy in which very focused beams of radiation are used.

 There are several types of external beam radiation, including